Heliospook/arena_access/README.md

 ##### Download the apk from the above link.

 Otherwise :
-- clone the repo/download the zip file on your system
+1. Clone the repo/download the zip file and extract the contents on your system
-- Install flutter with support for android development if not done already
+2. Install flutter with support for android development if not done already
-- Hook your android device to your system/ get an emulator up and running
+3. Hook your android device to your system/ get an emulator up and running.
+Your device : Enable USB debugging and plug the device in.
+Emulator : Install android studio and start an emulator.
+4. Run ‘flutter pub get’ inside the root arena access directory to install the necessary packages
-- Execute 'flutter run' on the terminal
+5. Execute 'flutter run' on the terminal
+6. Make sure you are connected to the internet so that the app can fetch booking data/news.